 Smoot Family Christmas Light Show

-This home display features over 70,000 commercial LED Christmas lights, and will tentatively go "live" this year on Nov.
-23. Check their Facebook page for hours of operation and up-to-the-minute information.
+This home display features over 70,000 commercial LED Christmas lights, and will tentatively go "live" this year on Thanksgiving.
+Check their Facebook page for hours of operation and up-to-the-minute information.
 All donations from this show go to The Lupus Foundation of America, Georgia Chapter.